fyu-bdai/IsaacLab/docs/source/deployment/run_docker_example.rst

 .. code-block:: console

-   CONTAINER ID   IMAGE               COMMAND   CREATED           STATUS         PORTS     NAMES 483d1d5e2def   isaac-lab-base      "bash"    30 seconds ago   Up 30 seconds             isaac-lab-base
+   CONTAINER ID   IMAGE           NAME            COMMAND   CREATED          STATUS 483d1d5e2def   isaac-lab-base  isaac-lab-base  "bash"    30 seconds ago   Up 30 seconds

 Once the container is up and running, we can enter it from our terminal.

 .. code-block:: console

-   python docker/container.py enter
+   ./docker/container.py enter

 On entering the Isaac Lab container, we are in the terminal as the superuser, ``root``.
 This environment contains a copy of the